LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D1-MoreAboutClasses.md

 # Announcements

-- Due dates pushed out one week
+- Due dates pushed out one week.
-  - You can start on next week's topic whenever you are done with the dice game
+  - You can start on next week's topic whenever you are done with the dice game.
+- Some people are making their own GitHub repo.
+Please just use the one that you got via GitHub Classroom.
+I use GitHub Classroom tools to manage and grade those.
+If you clone a different repository, then it won't work with my tools.
 - MIdterm is next week (week 5).